CemKaya1/DSA210-TermProject/README.md

 2. **Clean Data:** Remove missing or incorrect values and make sure the data is structured properly.
 3. **Explore the Data:**
    - Check how price changes with mileage, brand, and other factors.
    - Create graphs to visualize trends.
+   - Estimate a **market price value** for different car models based on key factors.
+   - Compare actual listing prices to the estimated market price to see if they are overpriced or underpriced.
 4. **Test Hypotheses:**
    - Which characteristic of a car determines its price the most?
    - Which brands hold their value the longest?
    - Will X brand's car keep its value compared to Y brand's car until Y's car shows enough flaws?
+   - Can I estimate a fair market price for a car based on key attributes?
+   - Are some car listings significantly overpriced or underpriced compared to the estimated market price?

 5. **Findings & Conclusions:** Summarize the key takeaways.

 ##  Example Analysis & What I Expect to Find